Skip to content

 Protect the kernel

 Intuitively, you will need to acquire the kernel lock before switching to the kernel stack and release the kernel lock right before the mret in trap_entry.
 There is one key difference from how this is done in earth/boot.s.
 Recall that trap_entry saves all the registers on the kernel stack before calling kernel_entry, and restores all the registers before mret.
-This requires that your code for acquring or releasing the lock does not modify the value of any registers.
+This requires that your code for acquiring or releasing the lock does not modify the value of any registers.
 This can be achieved by using the so-called scratch CSRs such as mscratch and ssratch.
 For example, to keep the value of the sp register, trap_entry has already been using the mscratch CSR to record the old value of sp.

 TIP